6r17/aiosow/README.md

 `compositions` implementations should not contain synchronous code that blocks the main event loop, which could cause the entire application to freeze.

-Instead, all I/O operations, heavy computations and blocking tasks should be executed asynchronously using the async/await syntax.
+Instead, all I/O operations, heavy computations and blocking tasks should be executed asynchronously using the `aiosow.bindings.make_async` decorator.
 This will ensure that the event loop remains responsive and can process other tasks efficiently.

 ## Usage